saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

 ---

-## 11. Yosys Synthesis Flow
+## 11. Yosys-Based Synthesis Flow

-The synthesis flow used in this module is:
+The following sequence represents the main synthesis flow used in this module:

 ```text
 RTL Verilog